philippschwemberger/commander-in-tweet/README.md

-# commander-in-tweet (Beta release)
+# COMMANDER-IN-TWEET 1.0
 browser game built with node.js and pixi.js using the twitter API

 requirements: node.js installed

 if you haven't already, download it here: https://nodejs.org/en/download/

 How to install:

 1.) clone or download the repository

-2.) unzip and navigate to the downloaded folder (make sure you are in the folder with README.md in it) via the terminal or your favorite CLI: $ cd 'pathOfFolder'  or  > cd 'pathOfFolder'
+2.) unzip and navigate to the downloaded folder via the terminal or your favorite CLI: $ cd 'pathOfFolder'  or  > cd 'pathOfFolder' (make sure you are in the folder with README.md in it)

 3.) $ npm install  (this installs the packages in the "dependencies" of package.json)